 You may never be a great writer like Tolstoy or Faulkner, but you should know this: if you love to write, and you work hard enough and long enough, you will write a good book.

-Along the way I read some good books on writing.
-Three suggestions:
+Along the way I read some great books on writing.

-- For detailed instruction on the elements of writing I used the Write Great Fiction Series, which includes separate books for Plot, Character, Setting, and Dialogue.
+- For detailed instruction on the elements of writing I recommend the Write Great Fiction Series, which includes separate books for Plot, Character, Setting, and Dialogue.

 - Francine Prose’s book, Reading like a Writer, will encourage you to continually strive to become a better writer.